 Heaters for Marquees +

 Unfortunately the LB White Marquee Heaters are no longer available for UK and Europe.
 We have developed our own heater with all the good points of the LB White Heaters and added new featueres.
-We hope to have these available to buy by the end of 2020 - hopefully a month or so before that.
+We hope to have these available to buy by the end of February 2021 - unfortunately the launch has been put back.